basp/nanibot/README.md

 ```

 ## maintanance
-Don't panic!

 If you execute `ps -aux` you will see a list of all processes.
-Increase your shell size and look for some program that has a invocation that contains `nani@zookeepers`.
+Increase your shell size and look for some program that has a invocation that contains `botname@yourhost`.
 This is the Erlang process hosting the bot.

 We can connect to this bot as follows: